unkyulee/dr.love/README.md

    - **Slide Switch**: A switch with dimensions of 20mm x 6mm.
    - **Threaded Inserts and Screws**: M2 threaded inserts and screws (you'll need four).
    - **Machine Screws and Nuts**: M2.5 screws and nuts for securing components.
-   - **3d prints or Enclosure**: STL for 3d printed parts are in this repository
+   - **3d printed enclosure**: STL for 3d printed parts are in this repository

 ## Step 2.
 Solder Nickel Plates with Wires